SFDO-Tooling/CumulusCI/docs/robot_locators.rst

 The first step toward creating custom locator strategies with the locator manager is to define your project’s locators in a dictionary.
-If you have just a handful of locators you can define them directly in a keyword library, or you can save them in a separate file.
+If you have just a handful of locators you can define them directly in a keyword library.
+You can also save them in a separate file.

-If you need to be able to run tests against a prerelease org you may want to store your locators in two files: one for the current release and one for the prerelease.
+If you need to be able to run tests against a prerelease org you might want to store your locators in two files: one for the current release and one for the prerelease.
 You can then import the appropriate version at runtime.